Lab Pack Services

 Once a chemical inventory has been prepared, these substances will be packaged and labeled according to Department of Transportation (DOT) and EPA guidelines.
 Flammable chemicals are packed near other flammable chemicals, corrosives are near other corrosives, and so on.
 This is considered safer than mixing types of chemicals throughout the drum.

 The segregation of chemicals is one of the most important parts of the process.
 If the containers were to open or break and the chemicals were not packaged properly, this could be a massive problem.
-Thus, selecting a highly qualified lab packing technician is essential.
+Thus, selecting a highly qualified technician to handle all lab pack disposal operations is essential.

 Any relevant paperwork such as manifests, chains of custody, and LDRs will be prepared before the items are transported by a permitted hazardous waste hauler for proper disposal.
 The type of lab pack you have (ex. flammable lab pack, corrosive lab pack, etc.) will dictate which disposal facility the waste will be transported to for disposal.